HengyueLi/PyDictFileEncy/README.md

 # PyDictFileEncy

-A simple API used to encrypt the python dict into a file using AES256.
+Store a python dictionary into a file with a password (by AES256).
 The interaction is between the file and memory directly(No decrypted file.tmp will be created).
 The encrypted data is saved by string in a file on the disc.
-If one were developing a single thread app, this can be used as encrypted "SQL".
-This API is a collection of the answers on StackOverflow.
+One can load the data from a disc into a python dictionary and use it in the memory.
+The core part of this package is make use of the answer in [StackOverflow](https://stackoverflow.com/questions/12524994/encrypt-decrypt-using-pycrypto-aes-256).

 ## Install